 With the special political sensitivity of an experienced revolutionary, in early 1930, leader Nguyen Ai Quoc promptly convened and chaired the Conference to unify communist organizations to establish the only Communist Party in Vietnam.
 The premises for the birth of the Party had been prepared by him in advance, since determining the path to save the country.

 After receiving Lenin's Theses , from an ardent patriot, Nguyen Ai Quoc quickly became a pioneer revolutionary soldier, a communist.
 The results of the dynamic process of practical activities and the initial reception of theory further clarified the path to save the nation that he was looking for and led to the second important decision after the decision to go to the West to find a way to save the country .
-That was the decision to bring the struggle for liberation of the Vietnamese people along Lenin's revolutionary path.
+That was the decision to bring the liberation struggle of the Vietnamese people along Lenin's revolutionary path.

 “Without revolutionary theory, there is no revolutionary movement” (VI Lenin) - but that is only a necessary condition.
 To have a strong revolutionary movement and achieve victory, in addition to correct revolutionary theory, the indispensable sufficient condition is to build a strong revolutionary party and have a contingent of revolutionary cadres with enough enthusiasm and capacity to apply revolutionary theory to the practical struggle movement.

-VI Lenin - the great leader of the world's proletariat, founder of the Communist International; at the same time led the Russian people to carry out the October Revolution, establishing the world's first workers' and peasants' state led by the Party of the proletariat.
+VI Lenin - the great leader of the world 's proletariat, founder of the Communist International; at the same time led the Russian people to carry out the October Revolution, establishing the world's first workers' and peasants' state led by the Party of the proletariat.
 (Source: VNA). |

 With the spirit: For a revolution to succeed, first of all there must be a revolutionary Party...
 Only with a strong Party can the revolution succeed, Nguyen Ai Quoc made constant efforts to promote all-round preparations to establish a communist party in a colony so that it could assume the leadership position of the Vietnamese people in the struggle for national liberation.